Can you explain humidity?

 A what?
 A chart used to calculate wet bulb temperature and other parameters.
 The curve tells you how quickly the temperature changes as the pressure drops off in the current atmosphere.
 This can help create a good storm out of almost nothing.

-Lifting Condensation Level
+Explain humidity and Lifting Condensation Level

 A fancy title for cloud base?
 Pretty close.
 As air goes up, it gets cooler.
 Eventually it reaches saturation because the vapour capacity decreases.